-- Be at least 18 years of age. - High School graduate or GED certificate. - Complete ANC admission application and PCT Program application process. - Attend mandatory orientation for PCT. - Complete the PCT Application & Statement of Responsibility located in the PCT Information Guidelines. - Have a cumulative 2.0 minimum grade point average on previous college courses. - Recent COMPASS scores (taken within the last year) which meet the minimum skill level.
-COMPASS sores will be used as selection criteria.
-Any recommended developmental course must be completed prior to entering the Patient Care Technology Program. - Refer to Information Guidelines for detailed admission and selection criteria
+- Be at least 18 years of age. - High School graduate or GED certificate. - Complete ANC admission application and PCT Program application process. - Attend mandatory orientation for PCT. - Complete the PCT Application & Statement of Responsibility located in the PCT Information Guidelines. - Have a cumulative 2.0 minimum grade point average on previous college courses. - Refer to Information Guidelines for detailed admission and selection criteria. - Must meet minimal admission scores as noted.

-Phlebotomy Technician- Certificate of Proficiency
+Phlebotomy Technician- Certificate of Proficiency -